shireenchand/shireenchand/README.md

 My name is Shireen Chand and I'm a Second Year College Student.
 I am currently the Artificial Intelligence and Machine Learning Co-Lead at Google Developer Students Club, MPSTME.
 You can find me on [![LinkedIn][1.2]][1].

+Also currently, I'm part of ISA MPSTME where I develop flutter apps for the community.

 [1.2]: https://raw.githubusercontent.com/shireenchand/shireenchand/master/linkedin-3-16.png

 [1]: https://www.linkedin.com/in/shireen-chand/